History of the University of Hawaii System

 War interrupted, and classes were suspended for two months after the December 1941 attack on Pearl Harbor.
 UH students of Japanese ancestry formed the Varsity Victory Volunteers to assist with civil defense; many later become part of the famous 100th Infantry Battalion.

 Growth resumed in the 1950s.
 After three years of offering UH Extension Division courses at the old Hilo Boarding School, the University of Hawaii, Hilo Branch, was approved.
-In Manoa, Earle Ernst staged the first kabuki production, founding an Asian theater academic program that has grown in world renown.
+In Manoa, Earle Ernst staged the first kabuki production, founding an Asian theater academic program that has grown and is now world renown.

 The UH Community Colleges system was established in 1964, with Honolulu, Kapiolani, Kauai and Maui campuses.
 It evolved into seven campuses on four islands.
 Two years later, the founding campus, now called UH Manoa, established a School of Travel Industry Management and the forerunner programs of the School of Hawaiian, Asian and Pacific Studies.
 The John A. Burns School of Medicine opened in 1967 and construction began on the first telescope atop Mauna Kea volcano in 1968.
 Leeward Community College was established that year, and Hawai‘i Community College joined the system in 1969.